sushil-great/Piratezparty/Misc/Browser-Extensions-UserScripts.md

     -   Quora ➝ Quetre

 -   [IMDb-Scout-Mod](https://github.com/Purfview/IMDb-Scout-Mod) - Auto search for movie/series on torrent, usenet, ddl, subtitles, streaming, predb and other sites.
 Adds links to IMDb pages from hundreds various sites....

+-   [LinkVertise Bypass](https://greasyfork.org/en/scripts/446709-linkvertise-bypass-by-amboss-dev) - UserScript to Bypass LinkVertise links and some other short-link urls.